A new derivation of the finite $N$ master loop equation for lattice Yang-Mills: Introduction

-Master loop equations for lattice gauge theories were originally stated in Makeenko-Migdal's paper \cite{MM1979}, thus are also often called Makeenko-Migdal equations.
-The first rigorous version was established for two-dimensional Yang-Mills model in continuum in \cite{Levy11}, and alternative proofs and extensions were given in \cite{MR3554890,MR3982691,MR3631396,MR3613519} on plane or surfaces.
-These equations belong to a general class of equations arising in quantum field theory and random matrix theory, known as Integration by Parts or Schwinger-Dyson equations.
+Master loop equations for lattice gauge theories were originally stated in physics literature, see Makeenko--Migdal \cite{MM1979}, Foerster \cite{Foerster1979}, Eguchi \cite{Eguchi1979}.
+For more recent physics literature, see \cite[(2.18)]{AndersonKruczenski} for the $SU(N)$ case. \footnote{Besides more precise notation and rigorous proof as done in \cite{Cha,Jafar} and this paper, we point out that a factorization property of Wilson loops when passing from finite $N$ loop equations to $N\to \infty$ equations was often assumed in physics literature, whereas \cite{Cha,Jafar,SZZ22} could rigorously prove it for small $\beta$.} The first rigorous version was established for two-dimensional Yang-Mills model in continuum in \cite{Levy11}, and alternative proofs and extensions were given in \cite{MR3554890,MR3982691,MR3631396,MR3613519} on plane or surfaces.
+These equations belong to a general class of equations arising in quantum field theory and random matrix theory, known as Integration by Parts or Schwinger--Dyson equations.
+See for instance \cite{CGM2009,GuionnetNovak} who derived Schwinger--Dyson equations for orthogonal and unitary multimatrix models, which are to some extent related with the lattice Yang--Mills model.

 We remark that the lattice cutoff is a key simplification which allows us to prove Theorem~\ref{theo:main} in any dimension; it would be much more challenging to prove similar results in the continuum (besides the aforementioned two-dimensional results).
-It would be natural to conjecture that the Langevin dynamic in Section~\ref{sec:SDE} - which is the main ingredient in our proof - has a scaling limit given by the ones recently constructed in \cite{CCHS2d,CCHS3d} on the two and three dimensional torus.
-Since our proof is relatively more elementary, we hope that it would make it easier to study related questions or other gauge theory models.
-We also refer to \cite[Sec.~18]{Cha} for a more comprehensive list of open questions.
+It would be natural to conjecture that the Langevin dynamic in Section~\ref{sec:SDE} - which is the main ingredient in our proof - has a scaling limit given by the ones recently constructed in \cite{CCHS2d,CCHS3d} on the two and three dimensional torus. \footnote{This scaling limit result on two dimensional torus was obtained in \cite{Chevyrev2023} after completion of this paper.} We believe that our method via Langevin dynamic is robust enough to derive master loop equations for more complicated models such as Yang--Mills--Higgs model on the lattice (or even more general gauge theories coupled with matter fields), which will be considered in our future work.
+We also refer to \cite[Sec.~18]{Cha} for a more comprehensive list of open questions; for instance, the possibility of rigorously deriving an Eguchi--Kawai type reduction formula in large $N$, see the physics references \cite{EguchiKawai1982,Gonzalez1983,Gonzalez2014} or the book \cite[Part~4]{MakeenkoBook}.